RealProHenis/YouTube-Sub-Age-Chat-Command/README.md

 ## Viewer Requirements

-Viewers MUST have their YouTube subscription privacy settings set public.
+Viewers MUST have their YouTube subscription privacy settings set public in order for Streamlabs Chatbot to retrieve their subscription date.
 They can do this by following these steps:
 1. Sign in to YouTube on a computer
 2. In the top right, click your profile picture
 3. Click Settings